 In 1964 the business at 3 Cromwell Road was bought by Tony Mitchell and christened The Cromwellian.
 Tony was an accomplished entrepreneur, who already owned the famous Le Macabre Coffee Bar and The New Yorker restaurant, both in Soho.

-(some fantastic footage featuring Le Macabre Coffee Bar and 21’s Coffee Bar)
+(Great footage featuring Le Macabre Coffee Bar)

 Tony wanted The Cromwellian to be a society club that would attract the likes of Princess Margaret and co.
 He considered opening with performances by Hutch and Yana, variety-show favourites of the smart set.
 And his design ideas for the club included giant murals featuring the legends of the Roundheads and Cavaliers.
 But it didn’t go according to plan and, instead of high society darlings, The Crom inherited a more dubious clientele…